andria-dev/andria-dev/README.md

 # Hi, I'm Andria 🧙‍♀️

 I'm a web developer with a passion 🔥 for front-end development and I'm an aspiring cybersecurity professional.
 I enjoy working on open source projectst.
 I also like exploring automation 🤖 and tooling 🔧.
 Most of the time, I like to relax by playing some video games and watching TV shows.
-My pronouns are she/her/hers.
+Unionize your workplace!
+And never stop striving for the day when Capitalism falls.

 You can reach me via [Email](mailto:andria_girl@proton.me).